spruteanu/scrambler/docs/InstanceScrambler.md

 ```

-Bellow snippet shows how values definition script is used to create an instance of type School
+Bellow snippet shows how datas definition script is used to create an instance of type School
 with address generated classes related to Washington state (cities, adequate zip codes), and adequate Persons with "real"
 names, "adequate" phone numbers, DOBs.